Michionlion/saejinheinert.com/content/blog/quizagator.md

 ---
+title: "Quizagator"
-title: "Quizagator: Deploying a Web Application with AWS and Docker"
+subtitle: "Deploying a Web Application with AWS and Docker"
+linkTitle: "Quizagator"
+slug: "quizagator"
 ---

 In [Quizagator](https://github.com/GatorEducator/quizagator), a recent project